mattjhayes/Vagrant/SDN_Labs/Mininet_RyuGitInstall_nmeta/README.rst

 Run the Lab
 -----------

-Clone the repo, open a command prompt and navigate to this directory, then type *vagrant up*
+Clone the repo, open a command prompt and navigate to this directory then type *vagrant up*

 You can SSH onto the guest at localhost on port 2222, username and password are both *vagrant*